 Elementary study of acoustics designed especially for students with an interest in music, speech and hearing, the theatre, or sound recording.
 Topics include the waves and vibrations, perception and measurement of sound, acoustics of musical instruments, speech and singing, and the acoustics of rooms.
-3 credits.
+No pre- or co-requisites required.
+Credit hours: 3 credits.
+Contact hours: 3.0.
+Lecture hours: 3.0.
+(There are 3 lab activities, 1 hour 15 minutes each, as a part of engagement components).
+Method of delivery: Hybrid of traditional and non-traditional.